runfinch/finch-website/docs/docs/getting-started/pushing-images.md

       $AWS_ACCOUNT_ID.dkr.ecr.$AWS_REGION.amazonaws.com/hello-finch:latest
     ```

-    You can verify both images have been re tagged using the `finch image list` command.
+    You can verify both images have been re tagged using the `finch image list`
+    command.

     ```bash
     finch image list
     ```

-    Now you can see 4 images, 1 for each architecture for each tag.
+    Now you should see four images, one for each architecture for each tag.

     ```
     REPOSITORY                                                  TAG       IMAGE ID        CREATED               PLATFORM       SIZE       BLOB SIZE